xrdocs/multicast/_blogs/future-of-multicast.md

 Interesting Proposal:
 SDN, Ingress Replication and Tree-SID to optimize replication by delivering more controller services

-No market visibility:
-BIER: cost, scale & performance issues

-### Business Multicast VPN Future

-The transition to Ingress mVPN and Tree-SID mVPN will allow the optimization of mVPN deployment by reducing CapEX and OpEX.
-The replication flow will entirely change because the controller will be able to optimize traffic replication by selecting the replication nodes.
-Additionally, deployments such as P2MP RSVP-TE mVPN will shift to Tree-SID.

-_CDN strategy:

-an example of SDN optimization for mVPN it is shown in this picture where the PCE controller's role is to collect the topology.
-Collect information of what are the edge nodes with the source or leaf function and also compute what will be the optimal tree for that specific mVPN 06:05 and could select few nodes to be replication nodes, not all nodes are needed to be replication nodes_

 MVPN traffic does not increase much while unicast bandwidth continues to double every 18-24 months.